Un1q32/icon-fix/README.md

 # iFile/MTerminal icon fix
 Simple script to fix the iFile and MTerminal icons on iOS 6 and below.

-Hosted on KawaiiZenbo's repo (http://repo.kawaiizenbo.me)
+Hosted on the iPhonePorts repo (http://oldworldorder.gay/cydia)